reasondigital/laravel-test/README.md

 Please let us know if anything is unclear, or if you have any further questions by responding directly to the email this was attached to

 ## Local set up
 For local development we use [DDEV](https://ddev.readthedocs.io/en/stable/).
+The instructions below are for getting setup.
+If you want to use something else that's fine.

 ### Creating the environment
 The first step is to run `ddev start` which will create the environment.